oranenj/repmgr/docs/README.md

 ### PostgreSQL configuration

-On the primary server, a PostgreSQL instance must be initialised and operational.
+On the primary server, a PostgreSQL instance must be initialised and running.
 The following replication settings must be included in `postgresql.conf`:

-    # Allow read-only queries on standby servers.
-The number of WAL
+    # Ensure WAL files contain enough information to enable read-only queries
-    # senders should be larger than the number of standby servers.
+    # on the standby

-    hot_standby = on
     wal_level = 'hot_standby'

+    # Enable up to 10 replication connections

     max_wal_senders = 10

     # How much WAL to retain on the primary to allow a temporarily